Last Updated on September 6, 2021.

 Kairatune by Futucraft

-This plugin is designed to produce tight and crisp sounds without compromising sound quality when pushed to the limits.
+Kairatune is a monophonic virtual instrument designed to produce crisp and tight electric sounds and to produce tight and crisp sounds without compromising sound quality when pushed to the limits.

 It is perfect for both up and coming producers as well as professionals.